 Student Learning Outcomes

 Students access the content of the Program through traditional and technologically-enhanced delivery of course lectures, laboratory activities, undergraduate research, supervised student practicum and clinical experiences, and guest speakers.
 Upon completion of the Program, graduates may pursue entry-level employment in the fields of coaching, fitness and wellness, recreation, or may pursue graduate programs across related disciplines.

-The Program student learning outcomes are:
+The Program student learning outcomes that graduates from the Department of Kinesiology will be prepared to meet are: